JUS '12 grad Marissa Feiwus (L), with

 The Judaic Studies Major requires 31 units, including 16 units of coursework in residency and 21 upper division units.
-No courses used for the JUS Major may be used for any other major or minor.
+No course used for the JUS Major may be used for any other major or minor.
 No JUS course used to fulfill a Tier Two requirement can be used for the JUS Major.

 Minoring in Judaic Studies

 The Judaic Studies minor requires 18 units, including 9 upper division units.
-No courses used for the JUS minor may be used for any other major or minor.
+No course used for the JUS minor may be used for any other major or minor.
 Up to two courses (6 credits) used to fulfill Tier Two requirements can be used for the JUS minor.
 Select your minor in consultation with your major advisor.
 In addition, you may consult the Judaic Studies Undergraduate Advisor.

 The Arizona Center for Judaic Studies offers several scholarship opportunities.
 Applicants must be full time Judaic Studies students at The University of Arizona, in good academic standing.